1. Home

 2013 • 2014 • 2015 • 2016

-The Organization’s first championship came in 2013 when the AMERICANS captured the first of two Central Hockey League (CHL) Presidents’ Cups.
+The organization’s first championship came in 2013 when the AMERICANS captured the Central Hockey League (CHL) Presidents Cup.

 The 2013 Championship came in a dramatic double-overtime Game 7 against the Wichita Thunder.
 With Wichita up 2-0 in the third period, the AMERICANS scored two goals in the final half of the frame.
 Jarret Lukin opened the scoring, at the halfway point of the period, to cut the lead to 2-1.
 The game would remain that way until two and a half minutes left in regulation, when defenseman Trevor Hendrikx blasted a slap shot from the outside that found the back of the net to tie the game at 2-2.
 The AMERICANS didn’t wait long in the extra session to end the game, as Todd Robinson fired a shot from along the right-wing boards just over two minutes into overtime that beat Wichita goalie Torrie Jung.
 That historic shot gave Allen its first title with a 3-2 win.
 American-born forward Brian McMillin was named the CHL Playoffs MVP.

-The AMERICANS would be the last team standing again in 2014, the final season for the now defunct Central Hockey League (CHL).
-Allen faced the Denver Cutthroats in the Presidents’ Cup Championship Series.
-After losing game one to Denver on the road, the AMERICANS responded by winning four straight games, two of which came in overtime, to claim their second straight Presidents’ Cup Championship.
-Game 2 hero Jamie Schaafsma scored two goals, including the game winner in OT, and was named the playoffs MVP.
+The AMERICANS would be the last team standing again in 2014.
+After losing game one to Denver on the road, the AMERICANS responded by winning four straight games, two of which came in overtime, to claim their second straight Presidents Cup Championship.
+Game 2 hero Jamie Schaafsma scored two goals, including the game winner in OT, and was named the playoffs MVP.a-a-c-h-l13-64cd5a9703759.jpg

 ECHL KELLY CUP